At a Glance

 - Selank (nasal spray) — anxiolytic peptide with cognitive benefits

-- Low-dose methylene blue — mitochondrial electron carrier (investigational)
+- Low-dose methylene blue for mitochondrial support — mitochondrial electron carrier (investigational)

 - IHHT — intermittent hypoxia-hyperoxia for mitochondrial resilience